peekjef72/httpapi_exporter/contribs/netscaler/README.md

       - target_label: __address__
         replacement: "netscaler-exporter-hostname.domain:9258"  # The netscaler exporter's real hostname.
 ```

 ## Metrics

-The collected metrics are defined in separeted files positionned in the folder conf/metrics.
+The collected metrics are defined in separated files positioned in the folder conf/metrics.
 All values, computations, labels are defined in the metrics files, meaning that the exporter does nothing internally on values.
 The configuration files fully drive how values are collected and rendered.

-### Currently collected metrics are:
+### Currently collected metrics are

 All metrics are defined in the configuration files (conf/metrics/*.yml).
-You can retrive all metric names here.
+You can retrieve all metric names here.
 Most of them have help text too.

  STATS | NS nitro name
 ------ | -------------